Skip to content

 iCloud backups don’t start over cellular by default.
 Your iPhone needs a stable Wi-Fi connection throughout the entire upload.

 Move the phone closer to your router if signal is weak.
 If other devices are also dropping connections, restart the router by unplugging it for 30 seconds.
 Check Apple’s System Status page to verify iCloud Backup shows a green dot.
-We checked during a reported outage in February 2026 and confirmed the status page updated within 15 minutes.
+During an iCloud outage, backups can fail with no obvious error until Apple marks the service restored on that page.

 #3.
 Enable iCloud Backup